ICR-SC/good-practice/docs/good/instructor/tuesday.md

 ## Part 2.4 (starts at 18 min, takes 5 min): Using Git at ICR

-### What I Say:
-"At ICR, we use both GitHub and our internal GitLab for sharing code."
+>At ICR, we use both GitHub and our internal GitLab for sharing code.

 **GitHub organisation:** https://github.com/enterprises/icr/organizations
 **ICR GitLab:** https://git.icr.ac.uk/